-Wireless Switch

-Allows to set the wireless devices that can be controlled by the wireless switch.
-The options are:

-- GPS (on WWAN Module)
+Option Description Wireless Switch Allows to set the wireless devices that can be controlled by the wireless switch.
+The options are: WWAN GPS (on WWAN Module) WLAN Bluetooth All the options are enabled by default.
+Independently.
+Wireless Device Enable Allows you to enable or disable the internal wireless devices.
+WWAN/GPS WLAN Bluetooth All the options are enabled by default.

-- WLAN

-- Bluetooth

-All the options are enabled by default.

-(i) NOTE: For WLAN enable or disable controls are tied together and they cannot be enabled or disabled independently.

-Wireless Device Enable

-Allows you to enable or disable the internal wireless devices.

-- WWAN/GPS

-- WLAN

-- Bluetooth

-All the options are enabled by default.

-(i) NOTE: IMEI number for WWAN can be found ont the outer box or the WWAN card.
+() NOTE: IMEI number for WWAN can be found ont the outer box or the WWAN card.